 A valid Adobe Audience Manager subscription

-A supported Optimizely plan (Personalization Standard or Personalization Professional)
+A supported Optimizely plan (Personalization Standard, Personalization Professional, or Web Scale)

 Administrative permissions in Adobe Audience Manager